-Chair sends letters to all members of the committee, reminding them of the year and issues they should be reading.
+Committee Sample Timeline February New committee members elected, and chair appointed.
+April / May Chair should welcome new committee members and provide a copy of the calendar.
+July Chair sends letters to all members of the committee, reminding them of the year and issues they should be reading.
 Included with the letter is a list of all members with their current email addresses (members should be reminded to update the chair) and a calendar of dates.
-Article Award Committee systematically considers articles from Children's Literature, ChLA Quarterly, as well as others such as The Lion and the Unicorn, Children's Literature in Education, Marvels and Tales, Jeunesse: Young People, Texts, Cultures, and Papers: Explorations into Children's Literature, The Looking-Glass and other journals at the discretion of the committee chair.
+The Article Award Committee systematically considers articles from Children's Literature, ChLA Children's Literature, ChLA Quarterly; The Lion and the Unicorn; Children's Literature in Education' Jeunesse: Young People, Texts, Cultures; The ALAN Review; Children's Literature in Education; Research on Diversity in Youth Literature, and other journals at the discretion of the committee chair, as well as nominated articles and book chapters.
+Chair works with Association Manager to design a submission portal for nominations.
 Chair prepares fall report for Board.

-November 1
+November Deadline for nominations is typically November 1.
+Chair emails committee members to remind them of upcoming deadlines.